 50% of business owners have left no special arrangements regarding their share of their company if they were to die.

-If a business shareholder dies, is diagnosed with a terminal illness and life expectancy is less than 12 months, or a critical illness, if that option is chosen, Share Protection can provide a sum of money to the remaining business owners which they can use to help buy the deceased or critically ill business owner’s interest in the business.
+If a business shareholder dies, is diagnosed with a terminal illness or a critical illness, if that option is chosen, Share Protection can provide a sum of money to the remaining business owners which they can use to help buy the deceased or critically ill business owner’s interest in the business.